khtarnas/Anticipating_Novelty/README.md

 # Current Status:
 on Jan.
+25: Slight frontend work like adding pictures from local file structure, adjusting text and placement, etc. Minor stuff just to get a start and only on main page.
+No progress on footer.
+Should also make a general purpose css file that applies to many pages so I can get more bang for my buck!

+on Jan.
 23: Now adding to the database in a more useful and complex manner (including a drop down menu for languages).
 Attempted to set up a footer, but ran out of time (not quite positioned at the bottom yet).

 on Jan.
 20: Successfully retrieving, parsing and dislaying data from MongoDB database!